Hornets vs. Wizards Player Props Betting Odds

 |3PM

+- He averages 0.5 fewer rebounds than his over/under on Friday (which is 6.5).

-- Ball has averaged 9.0 assists per game this year, 0.5 less than his prop bet on Wednesday (9.5).
+- Ball averages nine assists, 0.5 less than his over/under on Friday.

 Get Ball gear at Fanatics!